 At 50 Mbps, the fastest that 1GB could transfer is just under three minutes.
 The 14.5 minutes and 9.75 minute speeds we experienced for uploading and downloading are obviously quite a bit more than that.

-However, we were also sending those files halfway around the world (remember, the Tresorit servers are located in Switzerland).
+However, we were also sending those files halfway around the world (remember, the Tresorit servers are located in Ireland and Europe).

 The speeds themselves are a bit slower than some other cloud storage services, including Dropbox.
 Generally speaking though, unless you’re working with large files, it shouldn’t be an issue.